 These courses offer students the opportunity to enhance their argumentation skills including analytical reasoning, logical thinking, research, refutation and rebuttal.
 Students will prepare cases and participate in contest.
-Must attend after school practices and weekend competitions.
+Students will be required to attend after school practices and weekend competitions.